rosi2509/ToDoList/README.md

 # to-do-list

-This program allow the user to add to do tasks to my list.
-It can be removed or added.
+This program allows the user to add to do tasks to a list.
+Tasks can be removed or added as the user wishes.

 ## Recommended IDE Setup